masasron/Shortcut/README.md

 ```

-You can also pass varibules to the view by passing a second argement like so
+You can also pass variables to the view by passing a second argument

 ```php